 Operations

-ZAC operates an underground, deep level, narrow seam operation, using both continuous miners and drill and blast mining techniques.
-ZAC’s current life of mine is up to 2027, but there are undeveloped known resources still to be considered in future.
+ZAC operates an underground, deep-level, narrow seam operation using continuous miners and drill and blast mining techniques.
+Its current mine life is up to 2027, and there are still undeveloped known resources that should be considered in the future.

 Ngwabe